 Hummingbirds are site specific.
 They fly the same migration pattern year after year and return to the Bull River Guest Ranch each May.
-The arrival time does not seem to vary.
+Their arrival time only varies by a day or two.
 Most of the hummingbirds arriving at Bull River already know my photography stations and are comfortable with humans and flashes.
 In the evening, hold your hand over the feeder perches and soon hummingbirds perch on your hand.
 John Gerlach holds the record with 9 hummingbirds perched on his hands at once!
 Feel free to attempt a new record!